 If there’s one thing that goes together with late 70′s computer users, it’s TSR’s paper and dice game Dungeons and Dragons.
 Jim Connelley is dungeon master of a running D&D game in California, and one of the regular players is Jon Freeman, a neophyte to computer programming but well-versed in game design.
+After receiving a Bachelor of Arts with honours in English, he freelances as a writer.
 He has two books published under his name on the subject of games: The Complete Book of Wargames is published originally by Fireside in 1978, and later in 1980 by Simon & Schuster.
 The other is The Playboy Winner’s Guide to Board Games, released in 1979 by Playboy Press.
 This work appears to be a reissue of a book from 1975 titled A Player’s Guide to Table Games, from Stackpoole Books and credited to a “John Jackson”.
 Freeman is also a contributor to the hobbyist magazine GAMES.
 Having been interested in computer programming since being a math and physics major in college in the 60′s, Connelley picks up a newfangled Commodore PET computer after they come out in 1977.
 Looking to write-off the purchase, Connelley enlists Freeman’s help with designing Starfleet Orion, which Connelley programs in BASIC.
-When they finish it in 1978, they have the first space-based tactical combat game for a microcomputer.
+When they release it in December of 1978, they have the first space-based tactical combat game for a microcomputer.
 In order to market the game, they form the first computer game publisher, Automated Simulations, operating out of Mountain View CA. The game is followed by a sequel, Invasion Orion, also for the PET.
 Both games are a success, and are eventually ported to other systems like the Apple II and TRS-80.
+An indication of the attitude the two founders have towards the type of games they want to produce is belied by the company tagline: Computer Games Thinkers Play.

 Jumping to Success